BIMrxLAB/Revit2GraphQL/README.md

 1) https://braincadet.com/category/c-sharp/
 1) http://www.learnonlineasp.net/2017/10/use-owin-to-self-host-aspnet-web-api.html

-Dependencies include GraphQL 2.4.0, Newtonsoft.Json 12.0.3, RevitTask 3.0.0, and a bunch of OWIN and AspNet.WebApi stuff.
+Dependencies include GraphQL ~~2.4.0.~~ 3.0.0, GraphQL.SystemTextJson 3.0.0, Newtonsoft.Json ~~12.0.3~~ 6.0.4, RevitTask 3.0.0, and a bunch of OWIN and AspNet.WebApi stuff.

 #### RevitGraphQLCommand

 This is the external command that hooks into Revit and has some very minimalistic WPF UI.

-Dependencies include Newtonsoft.Json 9.0.1 (that's the on Revit likes), RevitTask 3.0.0, and the Owin.Host.HttpListener 4.1.0 (that one trickled over from the webserver)
+Dependencies include ~~Newtonsoft.Json 9.0.1 (that's the on Revit likes),~~ RevitTask 3.0.0, and the Owin.Host.HttpListener 4.1.0 (that one trickled over from the webserver)

 ### Remote GraphQL using BIMrx.Marconi

 This external command uses the same resolver, but doesn't build an internal webserver.
 Instead we use a Azure ServiceBus client to listen and respond to queries from a messaging layer that uses Azure AMQP.
 The schema is exposed on a web page https://marconi4revitwebapp.azurewebsites.net/ and in the Revit addin.
 The request and response JObjects are routed through Azure Service Bus queues.

 Dependencies do not include OWIN stuff.
-Instead, we have GraphQL 2.4.0, Newtonsoft JSON 10.0.3 (required by GraphQL, and newer versions won't work, unfortunately), RevitTask 3.0.0, and Microsoft.Azure.ServiceBus 4.1.3 together with Microsoft.Identity.Client 4.17.0.
+Instead, we have GraphQL ~~2.4.0.~~ 3.0.0, GraphQL.SystemTextJson 3.0.0, Newtonsoft JSON 10.0.3 (required by ServiceBus ~~GraphQL, and newer versions won't work, unfortunately~~), RevitTask 3.0.0, and Microsoft.Azure.ServiceBus 4.1.3 together with Microsoft.Identity.Client 4.17.0.

 ## GraphQL Routes and Elements